yyu233/NetSort/README.md

   then the second-smallest, etc.

 - ### Distributed program specifications
-  Complete the `netsort.go` program that will concurrently run on multiple machines.
+  The `netsort.go` program will concurrently run on multiple machines.
 The program should broadly have the following architecture/specs :
   - read the input file,
   - appropriately partition the data,